Definition of réseau in English:

 - Though laces of the Lille type first appeared around 1750, the example here is most likely from the end of the century.
 The ground is a fond simple réseau.

 - Bruges flower lace was called guipure laces, indicating that the separately worked parts of the pattern were held together not by a réseau but by brides.

 1.2A reference marking pattern on a photograph, used in astronomy and surveying.

 - A considerable improvement in accuracy is obtained by making use of a réseau, which is commonly employed in photographic astronomy.

 - The patent application concerns a system for automatically measuring the positions of réseau grid lines and other calibration marks on photographs, using a digital computer to control a non-coherent optical correlator.

 - The camera is moved to each desired location within the confines of the réseau assembly to capture the corresponding photo section of the subject image.

-1.3A spy or intelligence network, especially in the French resistance movement during the German occupation in World War II.
+1.3A spy or intelligence network, especially in the French resistance movement during the German occupation.

 - It was the more secretive networks (réseaux) of intelligence and escape which forged the first working links with the British or the Free French in London.

 - Joly discovered the strands of what the French call les réseaux - the networks of hidden power woven through the nation's life.